Xue-Zhiming-Bruce/Xue-Zhiming-Bruce/README.md

-👋 Hi, I’m Xue Zhiming, Data Analyst @ Bitget
+👋 Hi, I’m Xue Zhiming, Business Analyst @ Bitget

-🎓 Master of IT in Business (AI Track) student at Singapore Management University
+🎓 Master of IT in Business (AI Track) at Singapore Management University

-🤖 Passionate about AI and Data Science
+🤖 Passionate about AI and Crypto

 🎻 Violin player and history enthusiast